seo keywords for travel agencies

 Understanding the Finer Details of Keyword Research

-Your first practical step to effective use of keywords for your tour agency is to conduct conducive keyword research.
-When you tackle this research, you’re putting yourself in the shoes of your target audience, imagining how they would search for your specific product or service.
+Your first practical step to effectively use keywords for your tour agency is to conduct keyword research.
+This process puts you in the shoes of your target audience, imagining how they would search for your specific product or service.

-When it comes to the travel industry and travel agencies in particular, you could discover that “Burma vacation packages” are far more popular than “Myanmar vacation packages”.
+When it comes to the travel industry and travel agencies in particular, you could discover that “Burma vacation packages” are far more popular than “Myanmar vacation packages” or vice versa.
+Put simply, these two phrases might be a matter of semantics, but an expert researcher knows that the difference between them can make or break an SEO strategy.

 You may also find out that the search volume for local hostels is far higher than, let’s say, the search volume for boutique hotels in your area.
-Using this information, you can play around and update elements like your title tags or tour descriptions on your website, but it also holds the potential to give you more content ideas.
+Use this information to experiment with updating elements like your title tags or tour descriptions on your website.
+This also has the potential to give you more content ideas.

-An easy trap to fall into when you go about researching keywords is overlooking long tail keywords.
-There’s nothing explicitly wrong with sticking to a small set of phrases to kickstart your research, but these should never be your be-all and end-all.
+An easy trap to fall into when you go about researching keywords is overlooking long-tail keywords.
+There’s nothing explicitly wrong with sticking to a small set of terms or phrases to kickstart your research, but these shouldn’t be your only focus.

 While it’s almost instinctive to be drawn to phrases that have the highest organic search volume, as these are what people search for most, it’s not as simple as that.

 Of course, you want pages on your travel company website to target the most searched-for terms.
-However, these phrases can prove highly competitive.
-This will make ranking for them, especially close to the first position, quite difficult.
+However, these phrases are often highly competitive.
+This will make ranking for them, especially close to the first position, quite challenging.

-That’s where long tail keywords come into play.
-Recognising these long-tail phrases is extremely useful if you’re a tour operator with a small or new site.
+That’s where long-tail keywords come into play.
+Recognising these long-tail phrases is extremely useful if you’re a local tour operator with a small team or have a new website.

 Google has even gone so far as to release data results that show that roughly 15% of the phrases they see daily are entirely new.
-What that means is the long tail is constantly growing, and if you capture that traffic by pinpointing those keyword phrases, you set yourself up for success.
+This means long-tail keyword usage is still growing, even in the AI age, and if you pinpoint those keywords, you set yourself up for success.

-If you’re wondering how to target the long tail effectively, the answer is actually a lot simpler than you’d think:
+If you’re wondering how to target long-tail keywords effectively, the answer is actually a lot simpler than you’d think:

 For example:

-• “Best places to visit in April” – 700 monthly searches
+• “Best places to visit in April” – 9,200 global monthly searches

-• “Where to go on vacation in April” – 900 monthly searches
+• “Where to go on vacation in April” – 100 monthly global searches

-The minute you begin to delve into long tail keywords, you’ll find a gift that keeps on giving.
-As a travel company, your job is to keep these keywords closely related to your niche and then build out a comprehensive list of topics that will feed organic traffic to your site while you fill potential content gaps.
+The minute you begin to delve into long-tail keywords, you’ll find a gift that keeps on giving.
+As a travel agency, your job is to keep these keywords closely related to your niche and then build out a list of topics that will feed organic traffic to your site while you fill potential content gaps.

 What to Consider When Choosing Travel Agency Keywords

-Once you have your keywords list completed, the next step in identifying the best keywords for your unique online travel agency is to translate the data you see into actionable topics.
-While there is an entire range of varying things to consider in determining the most relevant keywords for your travel website, three stand out above the rest.
+Once you have your keyword list completed, the next step in identifying the best keywords for your unique online travel agency is to translate the data you see into actionable topics.
+While there is an entire range of varying metrics to consider in determining the most relevant keywords for your travel website, these stand out above the rest.

-Search volume refers to the total number of times a certain keyword is entered into a search engine or used in a search query.
-This metric is determined on a monthly basis giving you the exact amount a specific term is searched for.
+Search volume refers to the total number of times a particular keyword is entered into a search engine or used in a search query.
+This metric is determined on a monthly basis, giving you the exact amount for which a specific term is searched.

-The higher the number relating to search volume is for a certain result, you should consider it one of the right keywords to use for your travel company.
+The higher the search volume for a specific result, the more likely it is to be a relevant keyword for your travel company.
 Why?
-Well, with a larger volume, the potential to generate website visitors for that query increase.
+Well, with a larger volume, the potential to generate website visitors for that query increases.

 When you attempt to rank for a specific keyword, those search results with high organic traffic and commercial intent often come tied to a more challenging difficulty.
-Keyword difficulty relates to easy it would be to compete for first-page ranking.
+Keyword difficulty refers to the ease of competing for a first-page ranking.

-This means your travel marketing strategy and, by extension, content marketing plan need to take into account how competitive a certain keyword is.
-What makes this an even more critical consideration is that should authoritative websites highly contest your chosen keyword, your ranking potential could suffer.
+This means your travel marketing strategy and, by extension, content marketing plan needs to take into account how competitive a particular keyword is.
+What makes this an even more critical consideration is that if authoritative websites highly contest your chosen keyword, your chances of ranking for that term could drop even more.

 If you think about relevant traffic for your travel company website, consider targeted traffic the golden standard.
-These search results provide the user with exactly the information they need.
+These search results provide the user with the exact information they need.

-The moment prospective customers start searching for a keyword or keywords if you can deliver and satisfy their intent, you’ll generate targeted traffic to your website.
-Your aim is to use popular keywords that do exactly that.
+The moment prospective customers start searching for a term, if you can deliver and satisfy their intent, you’ll generate targeted traffic to your website.
+The more concise and earlier you answer the readers’ questions, the higher your user satisfaction will be, and in turn, the better your odds of turning visitors into clients.

 Travel Keyword Research Tools

-When you’re on the hunt for a travel keywords list to match your tour agency website, there is an entire collection of SEO tools to help along the way.
-You can choose from a number of paid tools or a select few free tools that will make finding current and appropriate keyword phrases a lot easier.
+When you’re on the hunt for a travel keywords list to match your travel agency website, there is a selection of SEO tools you can use.
+You can choose from several paid tools or a select few free tools that will make finding current and appropriate keyword phrases a lot easier.

-Kicking things off with what is probably one of the most valuable but easily overlooked free tools out there, Google’s search box does a lot when it comes to finding the best keywords.
-The well-known box on the search engine’s homepage offers quite a lot of insight for travel SEO keyword ideas.
+Kicking things off with what is probably one of the most valuable but easily overlooked free tools out there, Google Search Box does a lot when it comes to finding the best keywords.
+The box on the search engine’s homepage offers quite a lot of insight for travel SEO keyword ideas.

-It’s as simple as starting a search phrase, and Google will take over and present you with a number of related suggestions.
-These are nothing but the most frequently searched-for keywords that contain the same letters and terms you’ve already begun to search for.
+It’s as simple as starting a search phrase, and Google will take over and complete your search phrase, presenting related suggestions.
+These are some of the most frequently searched-for keywords that contain the same letters and terms you’ve already begun to search for.

 Google Search Console

-Another fantastic free tool you should be using when plotting out your SEO strategy that’s not overly focused on finding keywords but more on website health and performance is Google Search Console (GSC).
+Another fantastic free tool you should be using when plotting out your keyword strategy is Google Search Console (GSC).

 As you launch your travel website, linking it to GSC is essential if you want to stay on track with your overall site health and ranking performance.
-Where this does specifically help your SEO keyword journey is its “Search Results” report which contains a list of queries for which your website is currently being shown.
+In its “Search Results” report, you’ll find a list of queries for which your website is currently ranking.

-Once you have this report, you can choose the most valuable keywords taking into consideration their commercial intent, amount of impressions, and clicks.
-With all of this data at your fingertips, it becomes easy to optimise your site for these popular keywords later on.
+Once you have this report, you can choose the most valuable keywords taking into consideration their commercial intent, number of impressions, and clicks.
+With all of this data at your fingertips, it becomes easy to optimise your site for these popular keywords and identify content gaps for capturing new leads.

 Google Keyword Planner

-Although Google Keyword Planner is a feature contained within Google Ads aimed at helping digital marketing strategists find suggestions for paid campaigns, you can use it for SEO purposes easily.
+Although Google Keyword Planner is a feature contained within Google Ads aimed at helping digital marketing strategists find suggestions for paid campaigns, you can also use it for SEO purposes.

-For you to use Keyword Planner, you’ll need a Google Ads account, but once you’ve created yours, you can dive directly into the tool and its features.
-When considering keywords, you’ll mostly use its “Discover new Keywords” tool.
+For you to use Keyword Planner, you’ll need a Google Ads account.
+Once you’ve created yours, you can dive directly into the tool and its features.
+When considering keywords, you’ll mostly use the “Discover new Keywords” tool.

 After adding related keywords in the search box, define your region and language, and you’ll get your results.
-One of Keyword Planner’s biggest advantages is the keyword suggestions it gives you, as well as the search volume and competition level (difficulty).
+One of Keyword Planner’s most significant advantages is the keyword suggestions it gives you, as well as the search volume and competition level (difficulty).

 When it comes to fully comprehensive tools to find the best keywords for your travel agency website, there are a few big-name players.
 These are the best paid-for keyword tools you should consider for your travel company:

-• SEMrush – Using SEMrush, you get access to complete reports that can make finding high volume keywords simple and quick.
-You begin by deciding on “seed keywords”, which are basically your general keywords, and once you’ve done that, you’ll get a list of related keywords, which you can then filter by volume, country, difficulty, and even search trends.
+• SEMrush: Using SEMrush, you get access to complete reports that can make finding high-volume keywords quick and straightforward.
+You begin by deciding on “seed keywords”, which are basically your general keywords.
+Once you’ve done that, you’ll get a list of related keywords, which you can then filter by volume, country, difficulty, and even search trends.

-• Keysearch – Another standout tool you can use to make finding the right keywords for your travel agency website is Keysearch.
+• Keysearch: Another standout tool you can use to find the right keywords for your travel agency website is Keysearch.
 Offering a free trial as well as a paid version, you’ll get access to metrics ranging from user search trends to search volume and difficulty.
-Beyond that, Keysearch also provides some deeper insights, such as giving you an estimated range for potential traffic from a keyword.
+Beyond that, Keysearch also provides some more profound insights, such as giving you an estimated range for potential traffic from a keyword.

 Learn More: To help you learn about keywords and other SEO skills for your tourism website, we’ve put together a Tourism SEO course.